Painted turtle: Predators

 Painted turtles are most vulnerable to predators when young.
-Nests are frequently ransacked and the eggs eaten by garter snakes, crows, chipmunks, thirteen-lined ground and gray squirrels, skunks, groundhogs, raccoons, badgers, gray and red fox, and humans.
-The small and sometimes bite-size, numerous hatchlings fall prey to water bugs, bass, catfish, bullfrogs, snapping turtles, three types of snakes (copperheads, racers and water snakes), herons, rice rats, weasels, muskrats, minks, and raccoons.
-As adults, the turtles' armored shells protect them from many potential predators, but they still occasionally fall prey to alligators, ospreys, crows, red-shouldered hawks, bald eagles, and especially raccoons.
+Nests are frequently ransacked and the eggs eaten by racoons, snakes, crows, chipmunks, thirteen-lined ground and gray squirrels, skunks, groundhogs, badgers, gray and red fox, and humans.
+The small and sometimes bite-size, numerous hatchlings fall prey to water bugs, bass, catfish, bullfrogs, snapping turtles, herons, rice rats, weasels, muskrats, minks, and raccoons.
+As adults, the turtles' armored shells protect them from many potential predators, but they still occasionally fall prey to alligators, ospreys, crows, red-shouldered hawks, bald eagles, otters, mink and especially raccoons.

 Painted turtles defend themselves by kicking, scratching, biting, or urinating.
 In contrast to land tortoises, painted turtles can right themselves if they are flipped upside down.

 Life cycle

 Mating

 The painted turtles mate in spring and fall in waters of 10–25 C. Males start producing sperm in early spring, when they can bask to an internal temperature of 17 C. Females begin their reproductive cycles in mid-summer, and ovulate the following spring.

 Courtship begins when a male follows a female until he meets her face-to-face.
 He then strokes her face and neck with his elongated front claws, a gesture returned by a receptive female.
 The pair repeat the process several times, with the male retreating from and then returning to the female until she swims to the bottom, where they copulate.
 As the male is smaller than the female, he is not dominant.
 Although not directly observed, evidence indicates that the male will inflict injury on the female in attempts of coercion.
 Males will use their tooth-like cusps on their beaks and their foreclaws during this act of coercion with the female.
 The female stores sperm, to be used for up to three clutches, in her oviducts; the sperm may remain viable for up to three years.
 A single clutch may have multiple fathers.